 Showering also helps to clean your pores.

 As you sweat, your pores open to release sweat from your sweat glands.
-These pores can then become clogged with dead skin and bacteria if you’re not able to jump in the shower soon after a sweaty run.
+These pores can then become clogged with dead skin and bacteria if you don’t jump in the shower soon after a sweaty run.

 #5: Rehydrate